Page contents

 Predecessors

-The ID's of preceding tasks, see Link tasks.
+The ID's of preceding tasks, see Link dependencies.

 The abbreviation or name of assigned resources, see Assign resources to a task.